lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    *  `DeserializeKey(bytes) -> pk`: Parse a byte string to recover a public or private key.
 This function can fail if the input byte string is malformed.

-We define the following algorithms which are used to serialize and deseralize the composite signature value
+We define the following algorithms which are used to serialize and deserialize the composite signature value

    *  `SerializeSignatureValue(signature) -> bytes`: Produce a byte string encoding the CompositeSignatureValue.